uadmin/uadmin-docs/api/print_functions.rst

 ---------------
 `Back To Top`_

+.. code-block:: go

+    // Type: int
+    const CRITICAL = 6

 CRITICAL is the display tag under Trail.
 It is rated as Level 6 (0 being the least priority and 8 being the highest priority).

-Type:

-.. code-block:: go

-    untyped int

 See `uadmin.Trail`_ for the example.